Krystal Ball

-Krystal Marie Ball (born November 24, 1981) is an American political commentator and media host.
-She was previously a political candidate, as well as co-host on the MSNBC show The Cycle, a regular contributor to The Huffington Post, and a co-host of The Hills Rising along with Saagar Enjeti.
+Krystal Marie Ball (born November 24, 1981) is an American political commentator and political podcast host currently co-hosting the American political news and opinion series Breaking Points alongside Saagar Enjeti.
+She was previously a political candidate, as well as co-host on the MSNBC show The Cycle, a regular contributor to The Huffington Post, and a co-host of The Hills Rising along with Enjeti.
 In May 2021, Ball and Enjeti announced that they were leaving the show in order to launch their own independent project titled Breaking Points with Krystal and Saagar.
-Ball is a co-host with her husband Kyle Kulinski on the podcast Krystal Kyle & Friends.
+Ball is the co-host, alongside her husband Kyle Kulinski, of the podcast Krystal Kyle & Friends.

 Ball was the Democratic Party nominee for Congress in Virginia's 1st congressional district in the 2010 election, losing to Republican incumbent Rob Wittman.
 In May 2017, she created the People's House Project, a political action committee working on behalf of Democratic causes.

 Early life and education

 Ball was born on November 24, 1981, in King George County, Virginia, 60 miles south of Washington, D.C.
 Her father, Edward Ball, is a physicist, and mother, Rose Marie Ball, a teacher.
 The name Krystal came from her father, who wrote his dissertation on crystals.
 She has two older sisters.

 Ball graduated from King George High School in King George, Virginia and then attended Clemson University for one year before transferring to the University of Virginia, where she received a bachelor's degree in economics.